 They’re also called bilberry, whortleberry, or hurtleberry, and they come in both blue, black and red varieties.

 Mayflower (Maianthemum canadense)

 Also known as Canada Mayflower, these little woodland plants in the Lilly family pop up in the early spring.
-We used to jokingly call them “bass lillies” because they are often found in the same spots as trout lilies and they’re about the same size.
+We used to jokingly call them “bass lillies” because they are often found in the same spots as trout lilies, and they’re about the same size.
 Each plant produces a stalk of tiny white flowers that eventually becomes bright red berries in the early fall.

-They’re closely related to Solomon’s plume, and the which is also in the Maianthemum genus, and the berries go through that same characteristic red/white/pink speckled coloration before eventually ripening to a bright red.
+They’re closely related to Solomon’s plume, and which is also in the Maianthemum genus, and the berries go through that same characteristic red/white/pink speckled coloration before eventually ripening to a bright red.